Clewless/Weather-History-Viewer/README.md

    ```

    Edit `.env`:
+   - `PORT=3001` - Backend server port (default: 3001)
-   - `PORT=3000` - Backend server port (default: 3000)
+   - `FRONTEND_PORT=3000` - Frontend development server port (default: 3000)
-   - `CORS_ORIGIN=http://localhost:8080` - Frontend origin for CORS (default: http://localhost:8080)
+   - `CORS_ORIGIN=http://localhost:3000` - Frontend origin for CORS (default: http://localhost:3000)
    - `OPEN_METEO_API_KEY=your_open_meteo_api_key_here` - Your Open-Meteo API key (optional but recommended)

    For production, also set:
    - `API_BASE_URL=https://your-production-api.com/api` - Frontend API base URL (if deploying separately)

    **Environment Variable Details:**
    - `PORT`: The port on which the backend server will run.
+Default is 3001.
+   - `FRONTEND_PORT`: The port on which the frontend development server will run.
 Default is 3000.
    - `CORS_ORIGIN`: The origin URL of the frontend application, used for CORS configuration.
      This should match where your frontend is hosted.
-Default is http://localhost:8080 for development.
+Default is http://localhost:3000 for development.
    - `OPEN_METEO_API_KEY`: Optional API key for the Open-Meteo API.
 Using a key increases rate limits
      and is recommended for production use.
 You can get a free key at [Open-Meteo](https://open-meteo.com/en/docs).
    - `API_BASE_URL`: Base URL for the backend API when running the frontend separately.
      This is used by the frontend to make API requests.
-Default is http://localhost:3000/api for development.
+Default is http://localhost:3001/api for development.

 4. **Run the application**